miklevin/MikeLev.in/_posts/2023-04-21-openai-category-pages-nearly-done.md

 ---
 date: 2023-04-21
 title: OpenAI Category Pages Nearly Done
-permalink: /blog/openai-category-pages-nearly-done/
 headline: Nearly Finished Enhancing My Website with Jekyll's YAML-based Category Pages
 description: I'm nearly finished creating category pages for my website using Jekyll's YAML-like front matter, and I'm using a Python-based YAML validator to make sure I don't make any mistakes.
 I'm also lemmatizing keyword groups and picking categories from a top-N list to limit the number of categories.
 I just need to make the category pages look better, have the correct titles and descriptions, and use the most common proper case.
 keywords: OpenAI, Category Pages, Jekyll, YAML, Validator, Lemmatizing, Keyword Groups, Top-N List, Titles, Descriptions, Proper Case
-categories: jekyll, yaml, openai
+categories: openai, yaml, jekyll
+permalink: /blog/openai-category-pages-nearly-done/
 layout: post
 ---

 Wow, so the old keystrokes I use for New Journal Entry and Add Headline are still the ones I use now, but the @h macro command for Headline is now for